english-ra/english-ra/README.md

 ### 😀 About Me

-- 💼 I am currently working as a Software Engineer at Halo.
+- 💼 I currently work as a Software Engineer at Halo (C#, .Net & React).
 - 🎓 Graduated from the University of Westminster, with a First Class Honours degree in BSc Computer Science.

 ### 🌱 I'm currently learning...